Is There a Time Limit to File a Lawsuit? What Are Statutes of Limitations?

 As another example, see the statutes of limitations for personal injury cases in all 50 states.
 The amount of time ranges from one year in Kentucky to six years in Maine.

-It depends on whether the statute of limitations has run out for the type of case being brought against you.
-Typically, judges will not automatically throw out a case because the statute of limitations has run out.
+It depends on whether the statute of limitations has run for the type of case filed against you.
+Judges will not automatically throw out a case because the statute of limitations has run out.

 The statute of limitations determines when a case must be filed.
-But once a case is filed with the appropriate court, the deadline isn't applicable to the actual court case.
-A lawsuit can take days, or years, to wind its way through the courts.
+However, once a claim is filed with the appropriate court, the deadline does not apply to the actual court case.
+A lawsuit can take days or years to wind its way through the courts.

 Ask an Attorney if You Can Bring a Case to Court